mihnea-popescu/algorithms-visualizer/README.md

 1. **Set Graph Size**: Use the size input to specify the number of vertices (n×n matrix)
 2. **Input Edge Weights**:
-   - Enter numeric values for edge weights
+   - Enter numeric values for edge weights (directed edges)
    - Leave blank or use "∞" for no edge between vertices
    - Diagonal elements are automatically set to 0
+   - Note: matrix[i][j] represents the weight of edge from vertex i to vertex j
 3. **Compute**: Click the "Compute" button to run the Floyd-Warshall algorithm
 4. **Navigate Steps**: Use the navigation controls to step through the algorithm:
    - ⏮ First step